usegalaxy-eu/website/_events/2021-06-21-sars-cov-2-data-analysis-monitoring-training.md

  - melbbioinfo
 ---

 The goal of this workshop is to build capacity in SARS-CoV-2 data analysis and data management, including data submission to ENA.
 After the workshop, all participants will be able to upload viral sequencing data, call all variants, create a variety of reports and create consensus alignments.

 It will be a 4-day event introducing scalable and reproducible SARS-CoV-2 data analysis with Galaxy.
 The sessions will be pre-recorded and provided in advance.
 During the workshop, there will be live support in chat and live Q&A sessions, in which experts will answer questions.
 <br>

+<div align="center" width="100%"><a href="https://covid19.galaxyproject.org/"><button type="button" class="btn btn-primary btn-lg">More Galaxy COVID projects!</button></a></div>

+<br><br>

 <div class="row">
 <div class="col-md-6" markdown="1">